skasim/gm-fabric-jvm/documentation/Config.md

 ## Word to the wise
-Make sure instantiate any classes that use attributes, outside of the server, last within the premain for example __MyFirstMicroserviceManager__.
+Make sure to instantiate any classes that use attributes, outside of the server, last within the premain for example __MyFirstMicroserviceManager__.

       premain {